Monday – Thursday

 On this page you will find forms and a fee schedule.
 Be advised forms and fees do change occasionally, so be sure to use the latest form posted on this page.
-To apply for the site evaluation, construction of the system, or to submit any application, please do so by sending the paperwork and fee to:
+To apply for the site evaluation, construction of the system, or to submit any application, please do so by sending the paperwork and fee (On-Site Septic Fees) to:

 Curry County On-Site Program